ekiwi/iph/Log.md

 ## 2014-07-10
 * tried to improve transmitter with 50 Ohm resistor to ground -> reflections gone but still no better transmission
+* transmitter with 1MHz of data working well